 This research has been taking place at Silver Plains, which is one of the TLC’s New Leaf properties.
 Purchased from Gunns Ltd and donated to the TLC by the Elsie Cameron Foundation, these properties are managed for conservation, while not being fully fledged reserves.
 Silver Plains hosts a number of science projects, including an Australian Mountain Research Infrastructure Facility, Latham’s snipe surveys and research on fallow deer browsing and control.
 The eastern quoll project is just the latest in a suite of research taking place on the property.
 What we learn at Silver Plains will help us better monitor and manage wildlife on our suite of reserves.

 The next stage of the project will take place in December 2021, when genetic samples will be collected from the next generation of quolls so we can estimate the genetic contribution of the release cohort to the local population.
 Subscribe to our newsletter for more updates.
 Thank you to all the volunteers who have helped with this project, to the sanctuaries who bred the quolls, and to WWF-Australia, the Wettenhall Environment Trust and TLC donors for their support.

-Banner photo is by Matthew Newton.
+Banner photo is by David Hamilton.